Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 1. Azure App Service

 The first step is to create an [Azure App Service](https://azure.microsoft.com/services/app-service/) Plan.
 You can store multiple web apps in this plan.
-Use the resource group that you created earlier in the following command:
+Use the Resource Group that you created earlier in the following command:

     ```
     az appservice plan create --name <MyAppServicePlan> --resource-group <MyResourceGroup>